Zhou Baozhong: Political career

 In 1954, due to severe heart failure and the recurrence of gallstones, the Central Government decided that Zhou would be recuperating in Beijing from August 1954.
 Prior to this, Zhou Enlai visited him in at the hospital in May 1954 and told him to recover from his illness with peace of mind.
 He advised him to write and sort out the historical materials of the Northeast Anti-Japanese United Army after recovery.
 Beginning in the second half of 1954, Zhou organized and wrote the history of the Northeast Anti-Japanese Allied Forces.
-During this time, North Korean leader Kim Il Sung met Zhou at the Summer Palace.
+During this time, North Korean leader Kim Il-sung met Zhou at the Summer Palace.

 In April 1956, he was elected as a representative of the Second National People's Congress and a member of the State Ethnic Affairs Commission.
 In September, he was elected as an alternate member of the Central Committee at the Eighth National Congress.
+Mao Zedong concurrently appointed Zhou as a member of the National Defense Commission.
 In April 1959, he was again elected as a representative of the Second National People's Congress and a member of the National Ethnic Affairs Commission.

 At the beginning of 1964, Zhou was so seriously ill that he was bedridden.
 On April 21, 1964, he suffered another heart attack and a doctor was sent to provide him with medical assistance.
 Zhou died on next day in a hospital in Beijing, at the age of 62.
 Following his death, North Korean leader Kim Il Sung immediately sent a telegram of condolences and assigned the staff of the North Korean Embassy in China to attend Zhou's funeral services.